ALTER TABLE¶

 The DROP COLUMN form does not physically remove the column, but simply makes it invisible to SQL operations.
 Subsequent insert and update operations in the table will store a NULL value for the column.
 Therefore, column deletion takes a short period of time but does not immediately release the table space on the disks, because the space occupied by the deleted column is not reclaimed.
 The space will be reclaimed when VACUUM is executed.

-To change the data type of a table column (data in the distribution column is not allowed to change types), only the type conversion of the same category (between values, strings, and time) is allowed.
+Change the data type of a field in the table.
+Only the type conversion of the same category (between values, character strings, and time) is allowed.
 Indexes and simple table constraints on the column will automatically use the new data type by reparsing the originally supplied expression.

 ALTER TYPE requires an entire table be rewritten.
 This is an advantage sometimes, because it frees up unnecessary space from a table.
 For example, to reclaim the space occupied by a deleted column, the fastest method is to use the command.